 3. Brookfield: bought Ausnet for $18 billion in early 2022 and then backed this up with an $8 billion bid for AGL which quickly lapsed.
 Also snapped up many of the old Babcock & Brown assets and also took over construction giant Multiplex.

-3. Singapore Government: owns more Australian business assets than our own government with the $14 billion Optus play and about $12 billion spent on power utilities being the biggest chunks in an overall portfolio that now exceeds $30 billion.
+4. Singapore Government: owns more Australian business assets than our own government with the $14 billion Optus play and about $12 billion spent on power utilities being the biggest chunks in an overall portfolio that now exceeds $30 billion.
 However, in early 2022 it did sell its 30% stake in Ausnet to Brookfield.

-5. Mitsui: the Japanese trading house has a range of interests including 49% of the big Dawson Central (formerly Moura) coal mine in Queensland which does 10mtpa, 20% of Krestel (Arco's former Gordonstone coal mine), 16% of Liddell in the Hunter Valley, 33% of the huge Mesa J iron-ore mine in the Pilbara, 5% of BHP's legendary Mt Newman iron ore mine, 7% of BHP's Yandi Pilbara mine, 33% of the Rio-operated West Angelas iron ore mine and 8.38% of the North West Shelf.
-Given the mooted 65% coal and iron ore price rises, this lot would now be worth about $20 billion.
+6. Mitsui: the Japanese trading house has a range of interests including 49% of the big Dawson Central (formerly Moura) coal mine in Queensland which does 10mtpa, 20% of Krestel (Arco's former Gordonstone coal mine), 16% of Liddell in the Hunter Valley, 33% of the huge Mesa J iron-ore mine in the Pilbara, 5% of BHP's legendary Mt Newman iron ore mine, 7% of BHP's Yandi Pilbara mine, 33% of the Rio-operated West Angelas iron ore mine and 8.38% of the North West Shelf.
+This lot would now be worth more than $20 billion.

-7. Anglo American: bought very well taking on Shell's coal assets which when combined with other mines produce a portfolio worth at least $15 billion.
+9. Anglo American: initially bought well taking on Shell's coal assets which when combined with other mines produce a portfolio worth at least $15 billion.